 - Medication (tablets and/or injections)

 As a general rule most rheumatoid patients have multiple joints that are painful and are often very stoical about their condition.
 The mainstay of management remains medical and there are many medications which can have a dramatic effect on the quality of life of these patients.
 These drugs are mainly good at suppressing inflammation and in doing so are good at alleviating pain.
 However, the inflammatory process can not be totally halted and when the disease process is aggressive joint damage will often follow.
 This leads to a different kind of pain, which relates to derangement of the joints.
 This is so-called mechanical pain i.e. pain that results from physical damage to the joint.
 Not surprisingly the weight-bearing joints of the lower limb are particularly prone to mechanical pain and, when affected, have a major effect on mobility.
 That is not to say that upper limb joint damage is not debilitating but it rarely affects mobility, unless of course crutches etc are being used.

-For reasons that are not easily explained, foot surgery has been relatively neglected by orthopaedic surgeons until recently, particularly in the UK.
-Foot and ankle surgery however has developed enormously in the last 25 years, the main developments having come from America, and more recently France.
+For reasons that are not easily explained, foot surgery historically was neglected by orthopaedic surgeons, particularly in the UK.
+Foot and ankle surgery however has developed enormously in the last 40 years, the main developments having come from America and France.
 So what can be done surgically for the affected foot and ankle?
 The answer is actually quite a lot, but it has to be carefully considered and carefully executed.
 If a joint is fused in an incorrect position it can have a devastating effect on the foot.
 As a general rule however, if a foot looks like a foot, it might work like a foot.

 The foot can be divided into three main parts: the forefoot, the midfoot and the hindfoot i.e. the front part, the middle part and the back part.
 It is best to consider these parts of the foot individually.